 Overnight oats can be stored in the fridge for up to four days in an airtight container.

+When you’re ready to eat them, you can enjoy them hot or cold.
 Yes, you can eat overnight oats warm!
 In fact, it’s my preferred way to serve them.

 Can I use a different kind of oats?